sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

     - Common Shells: Bash, Zsh, Fish

 * Terminal:
-    - Definition: A terminal is a program that allows users to interact with the shell.
+    - Definition: A terminal is **a program that allows users to interact with the shell**.
 It provides a text-based interface where users can type commands and view the output produced by those commands.
     - Usage: Users typically open a terminal application to access the shell.
     - Examples: GNOME Terminal, macOS Terminal, Windows Command Prompt, PowerShell
     -
 * Subshell:
-    - Definition: A subshell is a separate instance of the shell created within an existing shell.
+    - Definition: A subshell is a **separate instance of the shell** created within an existing shell.
 It inherits the environment and settings of the parent shell but operates independently.
 Subshells are often created to execute commands or scripts without affecting the parent shell.
     - Creation: Subshells are created using parentheses ( ) or by spawning a new shell process.
     -  Use Cases: Running scripts, executing commands in a temporary environment

 * Child Process:
-    - Definition: A child process is a process created by another process, known as the parent process.
+    - Definition: A child process is **a process created by another process, known as the parent process**.
 When a process spawns another process, the spawned process becomes a child process of the parent process.
 Child processes inherit certain attributes from the parent process, such as environment variables and file descriptors.
     - Identification: Each child process is assigned a unique Process ID (PID) by the operating system.
     - Examples: When running a command from a shell, each command executed spawns a child process.
 * Here's a simple analogy: